zhuravlevma/typescript-ddd-architecture/README.md

 We cannot write a message directly to the broker, because it may not be available.
 Pattern [Transactional outbox](https://microservices.io/patterns/data/transactional-outbox.html).

+Transactional outbox can be done using synchronous calls, the broker is not biased.
+But this option is more suitable for point-to-point communication.

 In a good way, each bounded context in a micro-service architecture should have its own Relay.
 In the demonstration monolith, I decided to limit myself to one.

 ### Important